Shinmera/verbose/README.md

     (v:info '(:system :server) "Starting up!")
     => LOG: 2014-04-01 13:51:52 [INFO ] <SYSTEM><SERVER>: Starting up!

 Log message passing through the pipeline happens in a separate thread.
-If you create new pipe segments for your logging pipeline that need to access some form of shared variable, you can use shared-instance, which is SETFable.
-One shared-instance that is most likely of interest to everyone is saved under the symbol `*standard-output*`.
+If you create new pipe segments for your logging pipeline that need to access some form of shared variable, you can use `share`, which is SETFable.
+One `share` that is most likely of interest to everyone is saved under the symbol `*standard-output*`.
 Setting this anew is useful if you start a new REPL session and need to redirect logging to it.
-The `*standard-output*` and `*error-output*` shared-instances are handled specially and their values are bound to their respective special variables during message passing.

     (setf (v:shared-instance '*standard-output*) *standard-output*)